 The act is a complex piece of legislation, but it’s overarching goals are to ensure life insurance customers are protected so that:

-If you’re considering taking out life insurance, it’s important to shop around to find the right policy to suit your needs.
+If you’re considering taking out life insurance, it's important to shop around to find a suitable policy.